Johan Ludwig Lund: Student travels

-From 1804 to 1807, he received stipends from the Academy, inclusive a travel allowance to support his stay in Italy, between 1804 and 1806.
+From 1804 to 1807, he received stipends from the Academy, including a travel allowance to support his stay in Italy, between 1804 and 1806.

 During that time and also years later during a subsequent stay in Rome, he associated himself with the German painters known as the Nazarenes, a group of romantic painters headed by Johann Friedrich Overbeck and Peter Cornelius.
 He studied with them the early Italian style of painting, which was then considered primitive.